Data privacy is a full-time job at OPM. It’ll only get busier in the AI age

 “Sometimes I think people are worried that if we bring in privacy, they’re going to tell us we can’t do something.
 And what we really try to strive for is to say, ‘Well, yes, of course, if the law says you can’t do something, you can’t do something.’
 But more often than not, it’s not ‘yes’ or ‘no,’ it’s, ‘Here’s how to do it in a way that is fair, and that preserves privacy, but that still allows you to gain value and innovate while protecting the people that we’re all here to serve.”

-Moncada also served as the executive director of the Office of Information and Regulatory Affairs at the Social Security Administration’s Office of Privacy and Disclosure, and as the first director of the Justice Department’s Office of Privacy and Civil Liberties.
+Moncada also served as the executive director at the Social Security Administration’s Office of Privacy and Disclosure, and as the first director of the Justice Department’s Office of Privacy and Civil Liberties.

 “At the heart of it, what we as federal privacy professionals really see our work being is about ensuring trust in government, preserving the trust of the people we serve,” Moncada said.